aj0strow/ajostrow.me/db/articles/s3-static-hosting.md

-Amazon Web Services as a whole is a fantastic tool, and Route 53 with S3 is sweet combination.
+Amazon Web Services as a whole is a fantastic tool, and Route 53 with S3 is a sweet combination.
 Like to the tune of file hosting, database backups, asset and static website serving, short url redirection, and vanity subdomains.

 ### Subdomains